-The University newspaper, edited by students with the assistance of an advisor, is a publication for the expression of student opinion and a medium for dissemination of timely news of campus organizations and activities.
+The University newspaper is student-run.
+It is produced and edited by students with the guidance of an advisor, is a publication for the expression of student opinion and a medium for dissemination of timely news of campus organizations and activities.
 Information concerning the newspaper may be obtained from the Office of Student Publications.